stbnrivas/dataModels/specs/Environment/AirQualityObserved/doc/spec.md

 -   `dateObserved` : The date and time of this observation in ISO8601 UTCformat.
     It can be represented by an specific time instant or by an ISO8601 interval.
-    -   Attribute type: [DateTime](https://schema.org/DateTime) or an ISO8601
+    -   Attribute type: Property.
+[DateTime](https://schema.org/DateTime) or an ISO8601
         interval represented as [Text](https://schema.org/Text).
     -   Mandatory